Ridley Scott: Early life and education

-In 1968, Ridley and Tony Scott founded Ridley Scott Associates (RSA), a film and commercial production company.
+In 1968 Ridley and his younger brother, Tony Scott, who would also go on to become a film director, founded Ridley Scott Associates (RSA), a film and commercial production company.
 Working alongside Alan Parker, Hugh Hudson and cinematographer Hugh Johnson, Ridley Scott made many commercials at RSA during the 1970s, including a 1973 Hovis bread advertisement, "Bike Round" (underscored by the slow movement of Dvořák's "New World" symphony rearranged for brass), filmed in Gold Hill, Shaftesbury, Dorset.
-A nostalgia themed television advert that captured the public imagination, it was voted the UK's favourite commercial in a 2006 poll.
-In the 1970s the Chanel No. 5 brand needed revitalisation having run the risk of being labelled as mass market and passé.
+A nostalgia-themed television advert that captured the public imagination, it was voted the UK's favourite commercial in a 2006 poll.
+In the 1970s the Chanel No. 5 brand needed revitalisation, having run the risk of being labelled as mass market and passé.
 Directed by Scott in the 1970s and 1980s, Chanel television commercials were inventive mini-films with production values of surreal fantasy and seduction, which "played on the same visual imagery, with the same silhouette of the bottle."

-Five members of the Scott family are directors, and all have worked for RSA.
-His brother Tony was a successful film director whose career spanned more than two decades; his sons Jake and Luke are both acclaimed directors of commercials, as is his daughter, Jordan Scott.
+Five members of the Scott family are directors and all have worked for RSA.
+His brother Tony was a successful film director whose career spanned more than two decades; his sons, Jake and Luke, are both acclaimed directors of commercials, as is his daughter, Jordan Scott.
 Jake and Jordan both work from Los Angeles; Luke is based in London.
-In 1995, Shepperton Studios was purchased by a consortium headed by Ridley and Tony Scott, which extensively renovated the studios while also expanding and improving its grounds.
+In 1995 Shepperton Studios was purchased by a consortium headed by Ridley and Tony Scott, which extensively renovated the studios while also expanding and improving its grounds.